 250-watt versions; a 150-watt light should provide a suitable output for most aquariums.
 (250-watt versions are better suited to marine invertebrate aquariums, where demand for light from corals is higher.)
 You may need more than one lamp for aquariums longer than 42 in (107 cm).
 Halogen lights are initially the most costly method of lighting, but provide the best output for demanding aquarium plants.

 Nowadays, it is easy to find many suitable LED grow lights for planted freshwater aquarium.
 Here are my best choices:

-Here are a few of our favorite lighting set ups that specialize in plant growth:
+Here are a few of my favorite lighting set ups that specialize in plant growth:

-- Finnex Planted+ 24/7 Fully Automated Aquarium LED
+Finnex Planted+ 24/7 Fully Automated Aquarium LED (medium intensity)

 LED lights commonly last 50,000 hours.
-Whats more is LED lights generate very little heat.
+Whats more is LED lights generate very little heat (usually, unless it is 3W bulb).
 LED lighting uses less power per lumen output when compared to other planted aquarium lighting types.
+This difference is changing according to a tank size and output needed.
 This means cheaper yearly lighting costs.